giuji/archsible/README.md

-gtk | installs gtk, icon and cursor theme and applies them mpv | installs mpv and its configurations files jp | installs fcitx and mozc (**WIP** you need to config mozc manually)
+gtk | installs gtk, icon and cursor theme and applies them mpv | installs mpv and its configurations files jp | installs fcitx and mozc (**WIP** you need to config mozc manually) zsh | sets zsh as default shell for user and copies my .zshrc
 ## TO-DO
 - [ ] Add a librewolf role that installs browser, its pywal theme and imports my librewolf profile
 - [x] Add a virtualization role that configures and install virt-manager